knighttower/typeCheckJs/README.md

 6. **Functionality**: Supports callbacks, log and fail functions.
 7. **Flexibility**: Supports piped comparisons, optional arguments and keys.
 8. **Extensibility**: Supports custom type definitions.
 (Coming soon)
+9. **Tested**: All code used has been fully tested with Vitest Unit tests

 ## What aims to solve?